portraits

 A portrait photographer’s primary job is to make their subject feel good about themselves.
 Sure, you also have to do flattering photos.
 But if the subject doesn’t feel confident about themselves, they won’t like the photo results.

-Why wouldn’t they like the finished pictures?
+Why might they not like the finished pictures?
 They might think their nose is too big, their jaw is crooked, their eyes uneven, their hair not right, their smile not good enough, or any of a hundred other things.

-People don’t see themselves the same way as other people do.
+A person doesn’t see themselves the same way as others see them.
 This is partly due to lateralization of emotion: a photograph shows the real us and not the reversed mirror reflection that we’re used to.

 It’s also due to expectation and hope.
-We expect to look as young as we feel.
-We hope to look like a movie star.
-We expect to look better than average.
-We hope no one can see our flaws.
+We expect to look as young as we feel and we hope to look like a movie star.
+We expect to look better than average and we hope no one can see our flaws.

 Continue reading →